valueflows/valueflows/docs/introduction/concepts.md

 ![river flow](https://rawgit.com/valueflows/valueflows/master/release-doc-in-process/vf-river.png)

-### Transversing value flows
+### Traversing value flows

-Value flows can be transversed forwards ("tracing") or backwards ("tracking").
+Value flows can be traversed forwards ("tracing") or backwards ("tracking").
 Often people use the term "provenance" when looking backwards towards the source of some resource, sometimes when a problem emerges (as in a disease outbreak from food), sometimes to know the quality of the resource (as in wanting local humanely produced food with lower ecological impact).

 The data structures of ValueFlows provide the ability to trace or track any value flow, no matter how long or complex: